 1/2 pint or smaller mason jars

-3. if you have one of these or a small food processor or blender, add the garlic and ginger and grind to a past. otherwise chop them both fine. add garlic-ginger paste to your preserving pot, along with the chopped onions.
+3. In a small food processor or blender, add the garlic and ginger and grind to a paste.
+Otherwise chop them both fine.
+Add garlic-ginger paste to your preserving pot, along with the chopped onions.

-4. use that same lovely gadget or a mortar & pestle to grind the chile, cloves, szechuan pepper, and cinnamon to a powder. leave the star anise whole. add the spices to the post along with the chopped dates, sugar, salt and white wine vinegar. heat on medium low until the sugar melts. then turn up the heat to medium high and bring to the boil.
+4. Use that same lovely gadget or a mortar & pestle to grind the chile, cloves, Szechuan pepper, and cinnamon to a powder.
+Leave the star anise whole.
+Add the spices to the pot along with the chopped dates, sugar, salt and white wine vinegar.
+Heat on medium low until the sugar melts.
+Then turn up the heat to medium high and bring to a boil.

-you will know it’s done when you can run a wooden spoon across the bottom and the chutney hovers on either side before covering the bottom of the pan up once again. remember it will thicken upon cooling, so don’t let it get too thick while you’re cooking. as long as you can see the bottom of the pan clearly in the wake of the spoon your good.
+You will know it’s done when you can run a wooden spoon across the bottom and the chutney hovers on either side before covering the bottom of the pan up once again.
+Remember it will thicken upon cooling, so don’t let it get too thick while you’re cooking.
+As long as you can see the bottom of the pan clearly in the wake of the spoon, you’re good.